casework/casework.github.io/ontology/intro.md

 ---
-title: Use Cases
+title: Introduction
-jumbo_desc: Implementation examples of CASE
+jumbo_desc: What is CASE and where is it used?
 ---

 ### Exchange cyber-investigation information in standardized form